Adding Lasers to the DPF

 Computer simulation using the open source EPOCH software from the University of Warwick (UK) shows a similar effect when an ultrafast laser pulse enters the DPF fuel:

 The fuel will bounce back like the gel because of the pinch magnetic field.
+Unfortunately, the calculations do not progress further because a small computer was used.